ale99bra/SaANN/README.md

 See the `examples/` directory for complete working examples:

-- `basic_example.py`: Manual workflow demonstration
+- `diabetes_dataset_example.ipynb`: Manual workflow using Scikit-learn diabetes dataset with visualization
-- `automatic_example.py`: Automatic workflow with visualization
+- `automatic_diabetes_dataset_example.ipynb`: Automatic workflow using Scikit-learn diabetes dataset with visualization
+- `XOR_example.ipynb`: Testing of the capabilities of the non-linearity application

 ## Architecture Overview